OrchardCMS/OrchardDoc/Documentation/Basic-Orchard-Concepts.markdown

 ## Injection
 Inversion of Control, or injection, is widely used in Orchard.
 When any piece of code requires a dependency, it will typically demand the injection of one or several instances of a specific interface.
 The framework will take care of selecting, instantiating and injecting the right implementations at runtime.

+### Change History
+* Updates for Orchard 1.8
+    * 9-6-14: Updated all screen shots for setup, dashboard, content parts and modules/feaures.